 Aimed at shoppers who want to moderate their alcohol consumption, Echo Falls’ range of Rosé Seltzers features Blueberry & Hibiscus, Strawberry & Pink Pepper and Raspberry, Lychee & Rose variants (rsp: £2/250ml).
 The trio launches into supermarkets and convenience stores from August.

 Founded in New York City and made in a craft brewery inside the Mets stadium, Fountain made its move to the UK in August.
-Its trio of flavours - Lime, Blueberry and Passionfruit - is now sold via the brands online store in various case sizes, from the Mini eight-pack to the 48-can Party Pack (rsp: £2.10/350ml).
+It initially launched a trio of flavours - Lime, Blueberry and Passionfruit - and added a further four in October: Watermelon, Mango, Pineapple and Tart Cherry.
+All seven flavours are now sold via the brands online store in various case sizes, from the Mini eight-pack to the 48-can Party Pack (rsp: £2.10/350ml).

 East London Liquor Co